 Eyeglasses will often reflect the light from our softboxes right back into the camera.
 If you don’t need to wear glasses, consider going without them or wear contacts on that day.

 And lastly… Relax.
-Grab a glass of water before you sit down.
+Grab a drink of water before you sit down.
 Answer the questions as best you can and we’ll take care of the rest!